 Like a splendid picture, where I come

 A kindly divinity leads us on at first

 Shaped like gray domes, with

 Then comes the loveliness of the fields,

 The source of the primal image.

 During the long years of his insanity, Hölderlin was occasionally able to focus his mind long enough to write presentable poetry, some of which resulted from supervised walks he was taken on through the countryside around Tübingen.
-To reflect this, I've translated the poem's German title, which is simply "The Walk," to reflect this.
+I've translated the poem's German title, which is simply "The Walk," to reflect this.
 In several of these late poems, Nature reveals itself in the form of pictures.
 As the poet walks outdoors, what he sees is not Nature itself, but rather images or reflections of Nature, a kind of virtual reality.

-If you visit the “Hölderlin Tower” on the bank of the Neckar River in Tübingen today, you can stand in the small apartment where he was kept for over 35 years, and it is not hard to imagine how looking through the windows toward the surrounding countryside might have eventually seemed to him like looking at pictures hanging on the wall.
+If you visit the “Hölderlin Tower” on the bank of the Neckar River in Tübingen today, you can stand in the small apartment where he was looked after for over 35 years, and where it is not hard to imagine how looking through the windows toward the surrounding countryside might have eventually seemed like looking at pictures hanging on the wall.